QATPR/QATPR.github.io/WeeklyProgress.md

 and to prevent the issue of wires not being long enough.

 This electronics box also enabled for a control panel to be installed on the vertical section , enabling ease of use for the operator.

+Jeren worked on tweaking Stage 2 to make sure it work as well as possible.
+As the plate was made to tightfit on the rod, the plate would have to broken when it was needed to be removed, so multiple plates were laser cut.
+The gaps in the plate was also made smaller to ensure the M3 fasteners could not fall through.

 ### Week 22 (1 Feb - 5 Feb)